AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 GPU support in AMReX is still under development.
 There are some known
 limitations:

-- By default, AMReX assumes the MPI library used is GPU aware.
-The communication buffers given to MPI functions are allocated in device memory.

 - OpenMP is currently not compatible with building AMReX with CUDA.
   ``USE_CUDA=TRUE`` and ``USE_OMP=TRUE`` will fail to compile.

-- CMake is not yet supported for building AMReX GPU support.

 - Many multi-level functions in AMReX have not been ported to GPUs.